LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sacrificial-lamb.md

 To my real self,

-That’s why I create a Multiverse,
+That’s why I create a Omniverse,

-So you can come and raise and save me.
+So you can come and raise

+and save me and kiss.